AlexHandy1/BitDonations-v1/README.markdown

 *  As an entrepreneur,
    So that I can manage my account
    I want to be able to log in and log out

-*  As an entrepreneur,
-   So that I can receive donations in one stable account, I want to actively create a Blockchain.info wallet that I can access from website (DONE)

 *  As a donor who doesn't already have an account,
    So that I can donate to entrepreneurs